microsoft/vscode-docs/api/extension-guides/language-model.md

 1. Send the language model request
 1. Interpret the response

 > **Note:** The Language Model API is finalized in VS Code Insiders and will be finalized in VS Code Stable release in July 2024.
 We suggest that you use the `engines` property in your `package.json` to specify that your extension requires VS Code versions greater than or equal to `1.90.0`.
 VS Code Stable will gracefully handle extensions that use the Language Model API before it is finalized.
+Because the stable `vscode.d.ts` does not yet have the Chat and Language Model API, we suggest that you copy over the `vscode.d.ts` from the [VS Code repo](http://github.com/microsoft/vscode) inside your extension.
+If you are starting from the Cat sample no action is needed.

 ## Links